What we do sign

 The Indian Head River in Hanover.
 To the left: the Waterman Tack Factory and breached dam.
 To the right: Tucker Preserve.
 Photo by Rob MacDonald.

-By Skip Stuck and Rob MacDonald
+By Skip Stuck and Rob MacDonald, Key Volunteers

 It's a cliché that a picture is worth a thousand words.
 In the last installment of the “Human History of Wildlands” series on Stewart/Person Preserve in Kingston, I was disappointed that despite a great deal of written information, I could find few pictures to illustrate the changes that people brought to the property.
 In this installment, pictures will help tell a story that words alone could not.